UA-1240-C/DataBase/Documentation.md

     + MailException("Given value doesn't exist in database.") - if passed user doesn't exist;
     + MailException("Connection with database lost or was manually already closed") - if connection with database was lost.

-+ **bool DeleteUser(const std::string_view user_name, const std::string_view hash_password)** - removes user from database and all associated mail with user either he was a sender or receiver.
++ **bool DeleteUser(const std::string_view user_name, const std::string_view password)** - removes user from database and all associated mail with user either he was a sender or receiver.
   + Exceptions thrown:
     + MailException(appropriate pqxx error message) - if transaction failed;
     + MailException("Invalid user name or password") - if bad credentials were passed;